Master's of Science in Nursing (MSN) Program

 After completing the PMHNP program, you may be eligible for the American Nurses Credentialing Center (ANCC) Mental Health Nurse Practitioner certification exam.
 You may also pursue an advanced practice nurse prescriber liscense in Wisconsin.

-After completing the CNS/Nurse Educator program, you may be eligible for the American Nurses Credentialing Center (ANCC) Clinical Nurse Specialist exam in Adult-Gerontology.
+After completing the CNS program, you may be eligible for the American Nurses Credentialing Center (ANCC) Clinical Nurse Specialist exam in Adult-Gerontology.
+You may also pursue an advanced practice nurse prescriber license in Wisconsin.